 Every spring biology survey is slightly different because of varying rain, temperature, and other factors.
 While some species—plants and some invertebrates, to name two—have variable survey seasons, others have well-established or agency-mandated survey seasons.
 Missing a survey window can adversely impact a project’s schedule and defensibility.
 By working closely with expert biologists, you can identify possible biological constraints early in the process, helping your project stay on schedule.

-The key to managing mandated spring biology surveys is to combine the needs and schedule of the development project with a thorough understanding of the various species survey protocols and regulatory requirements.
-Depending on your site conditions, multiple surveys can be required for different types of plant and wildlife species that could occur there.
-Tricia Wotipka, a senior Dudek biologist who has completed hundreds of such surveys said, “It’s important to know what type of surveys will be required and when they should be performed in order to ensure that the window of opportunity is not missed.
-If you miscalculate, it could set the project back an entire year.”
+The key to managing spring biology surveys is to balance the needs and schedule of the development project with a thorough understanding of the various species’ survey protocols and regulatory requirements to develop a viable, cost-effective strategy.
+Depending on your site conditions, multiple surveys may be required for different plant and wildlife species that could occur.
+It’s important to know what type of surveys will be required and when they should be performed to ensure you don’t miss the window of opportunity; if you miscalculate, it could set the project back an entire year.

 Planning for an Effective Spring Biology Survey